Plan at the right scale

 Newest Massachusetts route section carrying the route east beyond Weston toward Waltham in one connected stretch.

-Places on the route now
+Places on the route

-The featured places appear first so you can scan the strongest current anchors before the supporting town inventory.
+The featured places appear first so you can scan the strongest anchors before the supporting town inventory.

 Featured places

-View allPlace · Current guide
+View allPlace · Route 20 guide

 On Route 20